 - In FortiClient on the endpoint, go to the Fabric Telemetry tab.

 - In EMS IP field, enter the EMS IP address, and click Connect.
 FortiClient connects to FortiClient EMS.

 For information about FortiClient, see the FortiClient Administration Guide.

 The FortiClient Telemetry gateway port may be appended to the gateway list address on FortiClient and separated by a colon.
 When the port is not provided, FortiClient attempts to connect to the IP address given using the default port.
 The default connection port in FortiClient 6.0 and 6.2 is 8013.
 By default, FortiClient EMS listens for connection on port 8013.

-It is considered best practice to add endpoints using an AD domain server.
+Adding endpoints using an AD domain server is considered best practice.
 Connecting FortiClient to FortiClient EMS manually is only recommended for troubleshooting purposes.